0xKayala/OpenRedirector/README.md

 # OpenRedirector
 `OpenRedirector` is a powerful automation tool for detecting OpenRedirect vulnerabilities in web applications.
 It combines the capabilities of two powerful tools - `ParamSpider` for mining parameters from web archives and `OpenRedireX` for fuzzing OpenRedirect issues.
 With `OpenRedirector`, you can easily scan any domain and quickly identify potential vulnerabilities, allowing you to take proactive steps to secure your web applications.
 Whether you are a security researcher or a web developer, `OpenRedirector` is an essential tool for your toolkit.

 So why wait?
-Download `OpenRedirector` today and start securing your web applications against open redirect vulnerabilities!
+Download our `OpenRedirector` today and start securing your web applications against open redirect vulnerabilities!

 `Tools included` - [ParamSpider](https://github.com/devanshbatham/ParamSpider) and [OpenRedireX](https://github.com/devanshbatham/OpenRedireX)